 10. 50oF and 20oF Test Provision for All Hybrid Electric Vehicles, Except Hybrid Fuel Cell Vehicles and Off-Vehicle Capable Hybrid Electric Vehicles.

-50oF testing shall be conducted pursuant to section F.6 with the modifications in Part II, Section D of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.
+50oF testing shall be conducted pursuant to section F.6 with the modifications in Part II, Section D of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.

-20oF testing shall be conducted pursuant to section F.6 with the modifications in Part II Section B or Part II Section C, as applicable, of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.
+20oF testing shall be conducted pursuant to section F.6 with the modifications in Part II Section B or Part II Section C, as applicable, of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.

 10.1 To satisfy test requirements for the 50oF emission test, the vehicle shall be emission tested in driver-selectable mode (if available) that represents the worst case urban NMOG + NOx emissions as determined in section F.6.
 To satisfy test requirements for the 20oF emission test, the vehicle shall be emission tested in the driver-selectable mode (if available) that represents the worst case CO emissions of the urban emission test following the procedure outlined in section F.6.
 For the 20oF and 50oF emission tests, the vehicle is not required to meet SOC net energy change tolerances.